techidaily/site-screen-capture/source/_posts/2024-approved-mastering-webcam-and-screen-capture-unison-techniques.md

  Mar 27, 2024• Proven solutions

 We perform so many different tasks on our computers every day, but we rarely get the opportunity to share them with anyone.
 However, Windows 10 offers a built-in tool that enables PC users to record all on-screen activities with a push of a button.
-Furthermore, this [screencasting](https://tools.techidaily.com/wondershare/filmora/download/)tool allows you to **capture screens and record webcam videos** at the same time so that you can record the gameplay of the video games you play or create tutorials.
+Furthermore, this [screencasting](https://tools.techidaily.com/wondershare/filmora/download/) tool allows you to **capture screens and record webcam videos** at the same time so that you can record the gameplay of the video games you play or create tutorials.

 You are at the right place if you would like to learn how to record computer screens and webcam videos simultaneously because in this article we are going to show you several different ways in which you can perform this task on Windows 10.